sameerd/sameerd.github.io/_posts/2018-09-06-free-water-mri-part-1.md

 Diffusion weighting differs the weighting schemes above to give images that are overexposed and then tries to use statistics to reconstruct an image.

-Here is an analogy.Suppose we have to design an algorithm to look at a picture of a soccer player playing a soccer game.
+Here is an analogy.
+Suppose we have to design an algorithm to look at a picture of a soccer player playing a soccer game.
 We want the algorithm to look at this single picture and tell us whether the player runs around alot or doesn't run around much.
 This would be almost impossible to do using a single picture -